 Tier 2 visas for practices

-Wessex LMCs are compiling a list of practices who hold a Tier 2 visa Sponsor Licence or who are interested in applying for a licence.
+Wessex LMCs have compiled a list of practices who hold a Tier 2 visa Sponsor Licence or who are interested in applying for a licence.
 If this is you please email your details to the office - firstname.lastname@example.org.
-This list is then available on our jobs page for GPs who are looking to find employment with a Tier 2 visa sponsoring organisation.
+This list is available on our jobs page for GPs who are looking to find employment with a Tier 2 visa sponsoring organisation.

 Here is some information on the process and how to apply, for practices wanting to know more.

 Tier 2 visas are an immigration route for non-European Economic Area (non-EEA) clinicians wanting to work in the UK.
 They are also a route for practices struggling to recruit so you may wish to consider this alternative pathway to employees.
 Practices can apply to be a Sponsoring Organisation which can issue a licence to sponsor these clinicians.

 Financial support from NHS England to cover the applications costs ended on 31st March 2020.
 However it may be that practices will be able to approach their CCG for reimbursement of costs associated with becoming a Tier 2 sponsoring organisation.
 Despite this uncertainty there may be some organisations for whom it may still be beneficial to apply for a sponsorship licence and therefore employ someone who requires a Tier 2 visa.

 - It will allow you to employ your registrar following their CCT if they are a non-EEA doctor

 - Access to an expanded workforce to employ from

 - Once you hold a sponsor licence it is valid for 4 years